hannahhoward/a1atscript/README.md

 Other features:

 1. Selector is a very, very basic css selector.
-The only things it does is if you do '[awesome]', your directive will be called awesome and it'll be set restrict: 'A', and if you do '.awesome' it'll be set restrict: 'C'
+If you pass '[awesome]', your directive will be called awesome and it'll be set restrict: 'A', and if you pass '.awesome' it'll be set restrict: 'C'
 2. Services is optional for injecting dependencies into your component class
 3. Class inheritance does work with components, but you'll need to define annotations on the child class
 4. Template annotation supports simply "url" for templateUrls and 'inline' for inline templates

-*But what about TemplateDirective and DecoratorDirective?*

-These wil be supported in a future release.
-Still examining the best way to port these to Angular 1.x and maintain a similar feature set and syntax to 2.0.
+TemplateDirective and DecoratorDirective will be supported in a future release.
+I'm still examining the best way to port these to Angular 1.x and maintain a similar feature set and syntax to 2.0.

 *This new syntax replaces the old DirectiveObject, which is deprecated, and may be removed in a future release*